odoo/odoo/doc/reference/javascript_reference.rst

     uses `.insertBefore()`_

 All of these methods accept whatever the corresponding jQuery method accepts (CSS selectors, DOM nodes or jQuery objects).
-They all return a deferred_ and are charged with three tasks:
+They all return a promise and are charged with three tasks:

 * rendering the widget's root element via